 For example, if your total addressable market is 10,000 companies, yet only 75% of that group fit your target persona, your SAM is 7,500 companies.
 Furthermore, if only 50% of that subset is obtainable for your company, then your SOM is 3,750.

-The reason why the SAM and SOM are important is that it provides the most accurate idea of the size of the market that will be targeted at the end of the day.
-Without these additions to the TAM exercise, you are left with an unrealistic calculation of growth opportunity.
+The reason why the SAM and SOM are important is that it provides the most accurate idea of the total market demand that will be targeted at the end of the day.
+Without these additions to the TAM exercise, you are left with an unrealistic calculation of growth opportunities.

 There are a number of data enrichment tools that can help you calculate TAM, SAM, and SOM that we’ve used when performing this exercise for ourselves and our clients.
 Here are just a few that we recommend:

 - North American Industry Classification System (NAICS)

 Earlier we discussed the benefit of calculating TAM, but what about businesses who might want to skip this exercise?

 We’ve worked with a few clients in the past who have not wanted to make the financial investment in calculating their total addressable market.
 While we always advise against this, they don’t always take heed of our advice, and their marketing bottom line suffers.

 The client usually decides to attempt to calculate their target market themselves.
 At best, they don’t get a full picture of the actual market.
 At worst, they target the wrong audience entirely.
 Going down this path can cost more in lost marketing revenue than the investment of calculating TAM in the first place.

 If you’re ready to invest in your company’s future and would like an expert hand to help you get there, Interrupt Media can help.